Brightify/Fetcher/README.md

 }
 ```

 `RequestEnhancerPriority` represents priority of `RequestEnhancer`.
 The order is from the lowest to the greatest priority. `.normal` is default priority. `.fetcher` is used for internal `RequestEnhacer` and shouldn't be used by other programs. `.max` should be used only if you need to precede internal `RequestEnhancer`.
-It is recommended not to use `.custom` if possible.
+It is recommended to use `.custom` only when necessary.

 ```Swift
 extension RequestEnhancerPriority {